tm-projects/tm-projects.github.io/_posts/2016-08-10-FanPass-IOS.md

 - iOS
 - mobile
 status: 3
-summary: Slice 2 Eric Church with editorial revisions was submitted on 8/04.
+summary: Slice 2 with editorial revisions was submitted on 8/04.
 next-steps: Continue to develop.
 ---